$\lambda_\infty$ & Maximum Variance Embedding: Measuring and Optimizing Connectivity of A Graph Metric: Maximum Variance Embedding of a Tree

 that are exactly accounted for in the statement. \end{proof}

-Think of $\mu_y(A)$ as the barycenter of the corresponding vertices in the embedding, weighted by $\pi$.
+The take-away from the above is that while applying transformations to subsets of points, besides keeping the solution feasible for corresponding maximum variance embedding, it suffices to not decrease the variance within each subset as well as the variance between corresponding means.
+A special case is when we are applying an infinitesimal isometric transformation to a subset of points that distances away their mean from the mean of other points, and equivalently from the original mean of all points, to increase the variance.
 In particular, consider a partition of vertices into two components due to removal of a single edge in the tree.
-The above lemma immediately shows shifting one of the components in (at least) one direction (left or right) increases the variance of the embedding (as it will further separate the barycenters of the two parts).
-Hence we can feasibly increase the variance unless moving in target direction is violating Lipschitzness of the removed edge.
-So we have the following characterization.
+Shifting one of the components in (at least) one direction (left or right) increases the variance of the embedding (considering the above Lemma, as the alternation will further separate the means).
+Hence we can feasibly increase the variance unless moving in target direction is violating the constraint of the removed edge.
+This gives a proof for Lemma~\ref{full-stretch}.
+Finally, we state a special case of Lemma~\ref{var-dif} as follows.